X

 To make a medicine ball at home you will need:

-Mint tea – I used Tazo Zen for my medicine ball.
-It is a combination of spearmint and lemongrass and has a great flavor.
-You can use any mint tea that you prefer.
+• Mint tea – I used Tazo Zen for my medicine ball.
+It is a green tea, which is full of antioxidants, with spearmint and lemongrass and has a great flavor.
+You can use any citrus mint teas that you prefer, like Teavana jade citrus mint.

-Peach tea – There are a bunch of different peach teas that you can pick from at the grocery store.
+• Peach tea – There are a bunch of different peach teas that you can pick from at the grocery store.
 Grab your favorite brand for this recipe.
+Teavana Peach Tranquility tea is a good one.

-Honey – Local honey is always best, but any honey will work great in this recipe.
+• Honey – Local honey is always best, but any honey will work in this recipe.

-Lemonade – You will want to get pulp-free lemonade for this recipe.
+• Lemonade – You will want to get pulp-free lemonade for this recipe.
 You steam the lemonade and add it to your tea to make the perfect medicine ball at home.
-I like Simply Lemonade.
+I like Simply Lemonade, if not homemade lemonade.

 ingredients laid out to make a copycat starbucks medicine ball tea